 - Children who are victims of bullying should deal with the immediate problem if they can (using techniques / strategies taught by the school) but in any case, they should tell someone: this may be a friend, teacher, Listening Buddy, parent or the Head, Childline or NSPCC.
-They should know that whomever they tell about the problem would then do something to help. - Children who know bullying is happening should always tell an adult (the Listening Buddy, a teacher, Head of Lower or Upper School, Head, Deputy Head or a parent) who will then do something about the problem. - Children who see bullying taking place should immediately intervene if this is sensible, or tell an adult the details of the incident as soon as possible - See Pastoral Care Policy for details of the Pastoral Care team.
+They should know that whomever they tell about the problem would then do something to help. - Children who know bullying is happening should always tell an adult (the Listening Buddy, a teacher, Assistant Head of Wellbeing, Deputy Head, Head or a parent) who will then do something about the problem.

+Children who see bullying taking place should immediately intervene if this is sensible, or tell an adult the details of the incident as soon as possible - See Pastoral Care Policy for details of the Pastoral Care team.